 - Integrates with the WordPress Media Library, while providing a separate section to manage your documents separately from your other media files.

-- Lets you easily create dynamic table layouts for listing downloadable files in a neat and organized way.
+- Lets you easily create dynamic table and grid layouts for listing downloadable files in a neat and organized way.

-- You’ll be able to display multimedia content directly in the table including audio files, media playlists, video players, and images.
+- You’ll be able to display multimedia content directly in the library including audio files, media playlists, video players, and images.
 This is great for providing a quick preview.

 - Search, sort, and filter options make it easy for users to quickly find the exact files they’re looking for.
 They can also filter the list of downloads to only view certain types of files.